flowdock/api-docs/docs/threads.md

 # Threads

 Threads represent entities in external services.
 They allow users to track events that happen in external services and collect related events into a single view.
-Furthermore, all discussion related to the entity – both in Flowdock and the external service – is visible in the thread.
+Furthermore, all discussion related to the entity – both in CA Flowdock and the external service – is visible in the thread.

 Common examples of thread entities are support tickets, issues in project management software and pull requests in version control software.